Lemoncode/redux-by-sample/05 Thunk/readme.md

 ## Steps to build it

-- We need to install as well redux-thunk and it's typescript definitions
+- We need to install redux-thunk and it's typescript definitions as well.

 ```
 npm install redux-thunk --save